toktamk/toktamk/readme.md

  # Skills
 - Machine Learning: Strong expertise in machine learning algorithms, models, and applications.
    - Computer Vision: Strong expertise in computer vision algorithms, models, and applications with special focus on medical image analysis and medical vision.
-   - Natural Language Processing: Expertise in NLP algorithms, models, and applications.
+   - Natural Language Processing: Expertise in NLP algorithms, models, RAG-based LLMs and SLMs, and applications.
-   - Generative AI: Expertise in generative AI algorithms, models, and applications.
+   - Generative AI: Expertise in generative AI algorithms, models, and applications (Agentic AI).
 - Research Leadership: Proven ability to lead research projects and mentor students.
 - Publication Record: Established track record of publishing more than 40 peer-reviewed articles and conference proceedings.
 - Teaching: Experienced in teaching advanced courses in machine learning.